 - injure swimmers and beach goers. - kill and injure wildlife.
 Many species accidentally ingest trash and degraded bits of plastic, mistaking it for food.
-Abandoned fishing nets and gear, discarded fishing line and other forms of debris can entangle marine wildlife, including sea turtles, sea birds, and fish. - threaten tourism and recreation, and the dollars they add to local economies by limiting people's enjoyment of beach and water related activities. - complicate boating by causing navigational hazards; and - cause expensive costs for retrieval and removal.
+Abandoned fishing nets and gear, discarded fishing line and other forms of debris can entangle marine wildlife, including sea turtles, sea birds, and fish. - bioaccumulate up the food chain.
+In addition to causing physical harm to marine life, plastics contain endocrine disruptors and toxic chemicals, and also attract toxins to adhere to them.
+Micro plastics floating in the water are ingested by algae-eating organisms and bioaccumulate from there.
+Cumulative effects of ingestion are an emerging research topic in marine life and in humans. - threaten tourism and recreation, and the dollars they add to local economies by limiting people's enjoyment of beach and water related activities. - complicate boating by causing navigational hazards; and - cause expensive costs for retrieval and removal.